DariusGarcia/ecommerce-server/README.md

 ## Description

-This express app acts as a server an ecommerce application tht allows users to view all products, categories, and product tags.
+This express app acts as a server an ecommerce application that allows users to view all products, categories, and product tags.

 - [x] Users can update products, tags, and categories.
 - [x] Users can delete products, tags, and categories.